‘Puss In Boots 2’ In The Works: ‘Spider-Verse’ Oscar Winner Bob Persichetti Directing

 Latifa Ouaou, who was a producer on the original Puss in Boots, which was a spinoff of DWA’s Shrek franchise—will oversee development of the sequel on behalf of Illumination and Chris Meledandri, working closely with the DWA leadership team.

 The first Puss in Boots received an Oscar nomination in 2012 for Best Animated Feature.
 The DWA take on Puss was first introduced in 2004’s Shrek 2, voiced by Antonio Banderas.
 The character continued to be featured in subsequent Shrek sequels and TV shorts.
+The original Puss in Boots starred the voiceover cast of Salma Hayek (Kitty Softpaws), Zach Galifianakis (Humpty Alexander Dumpty), Billy Bob Thorton (Jack), Amy Sedaris (Jill) and Constance Marie (Imelda).

 No release date has been set and animation on the film will take place on the DWA lot in Glendale, CA.